We protect Alaska’s wildlife through citizen mobilization, advocacy, and education.

 This little squirrel hibernates longer than any other species on earth…

-Learn about Alaska’s wildlife through our monthly Wildlife Wednesday presentations
+Learn more about Alaska’s wildlife through our virtual Wildlife Wednesday presentations, held each month throughout the winter winter!

 Join us for an overview of rats in the state of Alaska, including how they arrive, species they impact, efforts to remove them from islands, and measures to prevent future invasions.
 Our speaker is Jen Curl!